rashidsaf/findalab/README.md

 $ init_project
 ```

+The preceding command will initialize the file `web/.env`.
+Open the file and replace any placeholder environmental variables with the necessary API keys for testing.

 Next, you will want to setup and run the Docker environment by running the following command

 ```bash